betrybe/manual-arquiteto-moderno/translation_en/chapter_03_EN.md

 The source code for this example is available in the repository:
 [https://github.com/soujava/bulletproof](https://github.com/soujava/bulletproof).

-TIP: Remember the importance of unit testing throughout the development process!
+TIP: remember the importance of unit testing throughout the development process!

 This example demonstrates that only by using object-oriented concepts will you create fail-safe code.
 So far, all practices are database-agnostic, i.e., we can use these good practices regardless of the persistence technology that will be adopted.

 ## Lombok: problem or solution?

 In general, the Lombok project is a library famous for reducing the number of lines of code through the use of annotations.
 This tool has its benefits since code reduction can facilitate reading.
-An example is the `Builder` annotation, which allows the creation of more intuitive classes and in the Builder pattern.
+An example is the `Builder` annotation, which allows the creation of more intuitive classes and in the builder pattern.
 On the other hand, we also see some problems in the use of this project.
 Items that are listed below:

 * The code is generated by the Lombok project and is not seen by the IDE.
 Any exception involving these classes tend to be difficult to find in the stack trace;